alexlehner86/rechtsfuchs/README.md

 The "Rechtsfuchs" website allows you to search Austrian law and judicature using the Legal Information System of the Republic of Austria, called [RIS](https://www.ris.bka.gv.at/defaultEn.aspx).
 Therefore, the whole website is in German.
+You can see a live version of the project [here](https://alexlehner86.github.io/rechtsfuchs/).

-The website's basic features are as following:<br>
+The website's basic features are:<br>
 - A simplified search interface for the RIS system.
 - The possibility to save search results in project folders linked to your personal user account.